 In Uruguay you can request notary services from the U.S. Embassy in Montevideo.

-Notary services are available Monday through Thursday after scheduling an appointment using our online appointment scheduling system.
+For notary services please schedule an appointment using our online appointment scheduling system.

 In addition to the unsigned document requiring notarization, please also bring two photo IDs and the money you will need to pay the service fee.